jayprophit/cs50-Python/Python Documentation.md

 # random.choice
 gives ramdom sorting and can be used within a class

+# class within a class
-you can have a class within another class.  meaning a parent class and a child class
+you can have a class within another class.  meaning a parent class and a child classes